Satan Is Real: Cultural legacy

 "The Christian Life" was covered by The Byrds on their 1968 country rock album Sweetheart of the Rodeo.

 "Satan's Jeweled Crown" was covered by Emmylou Harris on her 1975 album Elite Hotel.

 The opening bars of the album's title track "Satan is Real" can be heard at the beginning of Hank Williams III's "Medley: Straight to Hell / Satan is Real", on his Straight to Hell album of 2006.
 It is also excerpted in Will Ferrell's 2009 one-man Broadway show You're Welcome America.
 A Final Night With George W Bush.

 In 2009, They Might Be Giants released Here Comes Science, their fourth children's album.
 One of the album's songs was titled "Science is Real", and was accompanied by merchandise that parodied this album's cover, replacing the image of Satan with an erupting volcano.

-The 2010 Christmas album, Santa Is Real, by social media site Red State Update, parodies both this album's title and cover.
+The 2010 Christmas album Santa Is Real, by social media site Red State Update, parodies both the album's title and cover.

-In 2014, Martin Guitars released a commemorative guitar featuring the Satan Is Real album cover.
+Martin Guitars released a commemorative guitar featuring the Satan Is Real album cover in 2014.

 In 2020, Oakland, California band Idiot Grins released Thoughts and Prayers, a song for song cover of Satan is Real.

 In 2024, Gravity Falls creator Alex Hirsch parodied the cover and title with a fictional song called Cipher Is Real for The Book of Bill.
 It was later officially released.